datafix-com/HelloWorld/README.md

 * an Edit capability for the AWS server prototype
 * * consider a sql version for improved support
+* * * 2022-12: this technical solution has been surplanted by XememeX.H

 ### 2021.01.01: Happy New Year!
 ----